trujunzhang/App-1.4.26-2-fixed/tests/README.md

 ## Asynchronous Testing

-- Much of the logic in the app is asynchronous in nature. [`react-native-onyx`](https://github.com/expensify/react-native-onyx) relies on [`AsyncStorage`](https://github.com/react-native-async-storage/async-storage) and writes data async before updating subscribers.
+- Much of the logic in the app is asynchronous in nature. [`react-native-onyx`](https://github.com/ieatta/react-native-onyx) writes data async before updating subscribers.
-- [Actions](https://github.com/Expensify/App#actions) do not typically return a `Promise` and therefore can't always be "awaited" before running an assertion.
+- [Actions](https://github.com/Ieatta/App#actions) do not typically return a `Promise` and therefore can't always be "awaited" before running an assertion.
-- To test a result after some asynchronous code has run we can use [`Onyx.connect()`](https://github.com/Expensify/react-native-onyx/blob/2c94a94e51fab20330f7bd5381b72ea6c25553d9/lib/Onyx.js#L217-L231) and the helper method [`waitForBatchedUpdates()`](https://github.com/Expensify/ReactNativeChat/blob/ca2fa88a5789b82463d35eddc3d57f70a7286868/tests/utils/waitForBatchedUpdates.js#L1-L9) which returns a `Promise` and will ensure that all other `Promises` have finished running before resolving.
+- To test a result after some asynchronous code has run we can use [`Onyx.connect()`](https://github.com/Ieatta/react-native-onyx/blob/2c94a94e51fab20330f7bd5381b72ea6c25553d9/lib/Onyx.js#L217-L231) and the helper method [`waitForBatchedUpdates()`](https://github.com/Ieatta/ReactNativeChat/blob/ca2fa88a5789b82463d35eddc3d57f70a7286868/tests/utils/waitForBatchedUpdates.js#L1-L9) which returns a `Promise` and will ensure that all other `Promises` have finished running before resolving.
 - **Important Note:** When writing any asynchronous Jest test it's very important that your test itself **return a `Promise`**.

 ## Mocking Network Requests

 - Network requests called in tests do not run against any test database so we must [mock them](https://jestjs.io/docs/en/mock-functions) with a `jest.fn()`.
 - To simulate a network request succeeding or failing we can mock the expected response first and then manually trigger the action that calls that API command.
-- [Mocking the response of `HttpUtils.xhr()`](https://github.com/Expensify/App/blob/ca2fa88a5789b82463d35eddc3d57f70a7286868/tests/actions/SessionTest.js#L25-L32) is the best way to simulate various API conditions so we can verify whether a result occurs or not.
+- [Mocking the response of `HttpUtils.xhr()`](https://github.com/Ieatta/App/blob/ca2fa88a5789b82463d35eddc3d57f70a7286868/tests/actions/SessionTest.js#L25-L32) is the best way to simulate various API conditions so we can verify whether a result occurs or not.

 ## Mocking collections / collection items